Lewiston Woodville, North Carolina

 Lewiston Woodville is a town in Bertie County, North Carolina, United States.
 The population was 549 at the 2010 census.
 It is the location of Perdue Farms, one of the largest chicken-producing companies in North Carolina.

 History

 Lewiston was named for an early settler.
 Lewiston and Woodville were formerly separate towns.
+They merged on July 1, 1981.

 The St. Frances Methodist Church, Woodville Historic District, and William H. Lee House are listed on the National Register of Historic Places.